-- 1. In cases where children have experienced abuse/abused others, the DSL will ensure that appropriate support is offered.
-An individual support plan will be devised, implemented and reviewed regularly should the pupil or others affected require additional pastoral support/intervention.
+- 8.1 In cases where children have experienced abuse/abused others, the DSL will ensure that appropriate support is offered.
+An individual support plan will be devised, implemented and reviewed regularly should the learner or others affected require additional pastoral support/intervention.
 This plan will detail areas of support, who will be involved (i.e., learning mentor, key worker) and the child's wishes and feelings.
-A copy of the individual support plan will be kept in the pupil's child protection record (see Error!
-Reference source not found.). - 2.
-For children who have sexually harmed or may have sexually harmed peers, where appropriate an AIM Risk Assessment Management Plan (RAMP) will be completed that includes safety and support planning.
+A copy of the individual support plan will be kept in the learner's child protection record (see Appendix 5). - 8.2 For children who have sexually harmed or may have sexually harmed peers, where appropriate an AIM Risk Assessment Management Plan (RAMP) will be completed that includes safety and support planning.

-9. Children with Special Educational Needs, Disabilities, or Health Issues
+9. Children with special educational needs, disabilities, or health issues

-- 1. We recognise that while all children have a right to be safe, some children may be more vulnerable to abuse e.g., those with a disability, special educational needs, mental health issues or those living with domestic violence or drug/alcohol abusing parents, parents' mental health issues, learning disabilities, children who are in care or previously looked after, children having adverse childhood experiences etc. Additional barriers can exist when recognising abuse and neglect in this group, including: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in managing or reporting these challenges - 2.
-When the school is considering excluding, either for a fixed term period or permanently, a vulnerable pupil/a child with additional needs and/or a pupil who has social care involvement is either subject to a S47 Child Protection plan/child in need plan or there are/have previously been child protection concerns, we will undertake an informed (multiagency where other professionals are involved) risk-assessment prior to making the decision to exclude.
+- 9.1 We recognise that while all children have a right to be safe, some children may be more vulnerable to abuse e.g., those with a disability, special educational needs, mental health issues or those living with domestic violence or drug/alcohol abusing parents, parents' mental health issues, learning disabilities, children who are in care or previously looked after, children having adverse childhood experiences etc. Additional barriers can exist when recognising abuse and neglect in this group, including: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration. - Learners being more prone to peer group isolation or bullying (including prejudice-based bullying) than other learners. - The potential for learners with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Communication barriers and difficulties in managing or reporting these challenges. - 9.2 When the school is considering excluding, either for a fixed term period or permanently, a vulnerable learner/a child with additional needs and/or a learner who has social care involvement is either subject to a S47 Child Protection plan/child in need plan or there are/have previously been child protection concerns, we will undertake an informed (multi-agency where other professionals are involved) risk-assessment prior to making the decision to exclude.
 Schools would be advised to speak to the named social worker for the child where the exclusion will be to the home to ensure that any risk is assessed and speak to Area Inclusion Partnership for support if required.
-Schools should note advice in the DFE Exclusions Guidance September 2017 Section 3.
+Schools should note advice in the Suspension and permanent exclusion guidance September 2023 (DfE) Section 3.
 In situations that a looked after child is at risk of exclusion the school will notify the Virtual School.
 In the event of a one-off serious incident resulting in an immediate decision to permanently exclude, the risk assessment must be completed prior to convening a meeting of the governing board.